ethan-alt/hdbayes/README.md

 )
 #> Running MCMC with 4 chains, at most 15 in parallel...
 #>
-#> Chain 1 finished in 0.8 seconds.
+#> Chain 1 finished in 0.7 seconds.
-#> Chain 2 finished in 0.8 seconds.
+#> Chain 2 finished in 0.7 seconds.
-#> Chain 3 finished in 0.9 seconds.
+#> Chain 3 finished in 0.8 seconds.
-#> Chain 4 finished in 0.9 seconds.
+#> Chain 4 finished in 0.8 seconds.
 #>
 #> All 4 chains finished successfully.
 #> Mean chain execution time: 0.8 seconds.